Skip to content ↓

 • How are new on-farm technologies scaled from laboratory development to widespread deployment?
 Where are the snags in this process?

-• Which sustainability challenges in agriculture have potential to be addressed using solutions focused on microbial communities (e.g. nutrient delivery, pest management, emissions reduction)?
+• Which sustainability challenges in agriculture have potential to be addressed using new microbe- or plant-focused technologies (e.g. nutrient delivery, pest management, emissions reduction)?

 • What current microbe-based products are available for agricultural use, and what makes these products viable?
 What approaches have failed, and why have they failed?

-• How can we be assured that natural or engineered microbes will not cause unintended harm to soils or the environment?
+• What must be known for an agricultural biotechnology or management strategy to be trusted?
 How can we draw on lessons from the past to prevent harmful substitutions?

 • What crops or regions should be prioritized for testing strategies that decrease on-field emissions or improve soil health?